swimmingly/yodrew.github.io/index.md

 ### toward a hygienic psychology

 Neither spiritual, therapeutic, nor psychedelic, this is the first approach to darkness---and psychology---based on hygiene.
 More than mere cleanliness, hygiene remains history’s most influential approach to health.
-For 180 years, hygiene has taught the modern world appreciation for the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc.
+For 180 years, it has taught the modern world appreciation for the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc.

 Hygiene has long excelled in caring for the self-healing body.
 With darkness, hygiene now has an equally effective way of caring for the self-healing soul.